LineMetrics/lm-dashboard-html5/README.md

 These are just templates.
 You can copy them and use them as you want.

 ## Template: Basic co2 dashboard
+### Prerequisites to use the dashboard
+- Modern Browser with HTML5
+- Enabled Javascript
+- Internet connection

 ### Screenshots

 Text in screenshots is in german.